dolox/fallback/README.md

 		// This will load our logo image.
 		"img$logo": "http://fallback.io/img/logo.png",

-		// You don't have to specify `js$`, it's prefixed by default.
+		// You don't have to specify `js, it's prefixed by default.
 		"js$angular": "//ajax.googleapis.com/ajax/libs/angularjs/1.2.20/angular.min"
 	}
 });